With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The Search for the Megalodon Shark

-So how does a coastal predator go from munching on whales, pinnipeds and massive turtles near shore, to eating deep-diving creatures in the Marina Trench?
+So how does a coastal predator go from munching on whales, pinnipeds, and massive turtles near shore to eating deep-diving creatures in the Marina Trench?

 One possibility is that a small population of Megalodon Sharks had already evolved to live at those depths before the larger population of Megalodon went extinct.
-Therefore, when the environmental changes occurred that led to the perceived extinction of the Megalodon Shark, the population that lived at great depths continued to thrive while the sharks who lived in shallower water died off.
+Therefore, when the environmental changes occurred that led to the extinction of the Megalodon Shark, the population that lived at great depths continued to thrive while the sharks who lived in shallower water died off.

-The Sea of Cortez is another.
+We see this possibility at other locations where Megalodon is said to still exist.
 The Sea of Cortez is a body of water between the Baja Peninsula and Mexico.
 It is rich in sea life, with several species of large whales in residence.
-At its deepest it is estimated at nearly 10,000 feet.
+At its deepest, it is estimated at nearly 10,000 feet.
 Stories of massive sharks have circulated in the region for decades, and some believe the Megalodon Shark still lurks in the depths.

-Great White Sharks are frequent visitors to the Sea of Cortez as well, and some have been known to dive to surprising depths.
-Can we make any comparisons between Megalodon and Great Whites, or any other living sharks?
+Great white sharks are frequent visitors to the Sea of Cortez as well, and some have been known to dive to surprising depths.
+Can we make any comparisons between Megalodon and great whites, or any other living sharks?